asmeta/asmetadocs/src/user-guide/how-to-install.md

-# How to install the asmeta toolset
+# How to install the ASMETA toolset

 The asmeta is a framework with different tools (see [asmeta toolset](https://asmeta.github.io/toolset/) for the list of tools).
 Some tools are provided both as eclipse plugins and standalone jars that can be executed at command line.
 Some are only available as jar files (see the individual pages).
 Here we present on how to install asmeta with eclipse.

-## Installing ASMETA in eclipse
+## Installing ASMETA in Eclipse

-If you already eclipse working on your machine, you can install the asmeta plugins, by using the following update site:
+If you already have Eclipse working on your machine, you can install the ASMETA plugins, by using the following update site:

 **https://raw.githubusercontent.com/asmeta/asmeta_update_site/master**